sagargolakiya/Machine-Learning/README.md

 # Machine-Learning
-Algorithms used for machine learning
+In this folder, I upload all the basic and advanced algorithms that can be used in machine leaning.